Saturday, May 30, 2009

 It was interesting, indeed.
 The boat would lift over a wave and downward a bit and there'd be this "shudder" of the whole vessel as it appeared to LEAP forward to meet the next steep wave face, which then resulted in that CRASH and whitewater everywhere, crashing in all directions, sideways, away, near, straight up, and then all over me.

 At some point I noticed that I was wearing my jacket.
 I had no idea when I had put it on, or HOW.
 I had one hand on the wheel and one hand gripping the cockpit coaming or a stanchion on the upwind side, with one foot bracing against the other coaming BELOW me, as the boat was heeled far, far over, with the leeward rail almost in the water.
 When did I put on the jacket?
 Maybe I had it on the whole time? ...I had worn blue jeans, thinking there might be rain and a little chill.
 I also had a baseball cap on.
 The jacket's hood was tied tightly over it, and the cap never blew off during my entire adventure.
-The cap is good for keeping rain off my glasses.
+The cap was intended to be good for keeping rain off my glasses.
 Of course, it never rained this day.
 But I was soaked head-to-toe due to the constant crashing spray.
 I occasional cleaned my glasses, but rarely, and only with a salty finger pulled clumsily across the salty lenses.
 (Note: Thinking about this again, a month later now, I don't think I had my cap on that day at all.
 Just my long hair twisting in the gale.
 Funny.)

 Ten O'clock.
 That's it?
 Ten AM?
 Jees, I still have the whole day ahead of me, but...
 I don't think this is going to work.
 I think I might break the boat apart before I get to Venice. ...UNless I can get back close to that beach.
 If I can make a couple of miles south, I can then head back north east and then back south again, and then back again, and BEAT my way to the beach.